Skip to main content

 A presentation (in Slovak) about GNU Wget - the powerful non-interactive command-line tool for downloading files via HTTP, HTTPS, and FTP.
 Covers resume, mirroring, recursive downloads, proxy support, and configuration tips.

-ŠKAS - Student Council Work
+ŠKAS - Student Council Work Completed

 ŠKAS FMFI UK logo